bri3d/VW_Flash/README.md

 `FL_8V0906259H__0001.frf` - This is the software which is patched to create the "unlocker."

 A target file matching your vehicle.
 This can be the FRF file for your stock box code, or a compatible update file.
-For US market cars, we recommend files with the `S50` software structure as we have good definitions and support for this box code:
+For US market cars, we recommend update files with the `S50` software structure as we have good definitions and support for this box code:

 * US Golf R / S3: `FL_8V0906259K__0003.frf`
 * US GTI/A3 2.0: `FL_5G0906259L__0002.frf`
 * US 1.8T (Sportwagen, Golf, A3 1.8): `FL_8V0906264K__0003.frf`
 * US TT-S: `FL_8S0906259C__0004.frf`

 You also need CAN hardware compatible with the application.
-Two devices are currently approved and recommended:
+Three devices are currently approved and recommended:

-* Raspberry Pi with Seeed Studios CAN-FD hat.
+* Raspberry Pi with Raspbian and Seeed Studios CAN-FD hat.
 This can also be used as a "bench tool" if things go wrong.
+* Macchina A0 with BridgeLEG firmware: https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main.
+Supported on all platforms with a working Bluetooth Low Energy system supported by `bleak` .
 * Tactrix OpenPort 2.0 and some clones.
+Easy on Windows, supported with custom drivers on Linux and OSX: https://github.com/bri3d/j2534 .

-Other J2534 devices may be supported, but some (Panda, A0) do not yet support the necessary `stmin` parameters to allow flashing to complete successfully.
+Other J2534 devices may be supported on Windows, but most (Panda, A0) do not yet support the necessary `stmin_tx` ioctl parameters to allow flashing to complete successfully.

 # Installing, building, and running an initial flash process